Package ovault

 Instance variables

-var backlinks
+var backlinks-

 Set of backlinks to this note (links from other notes)

-var length
+var length-

-Length of the note contents in characters
+Length of the note content in characters

-var links
+var links-

 Set of links to other notes or attachments

-var name
+var name-

 Name of the note (file name without extension)

-var path
+var path-

 Relative path within vault